addyas/appreciation-application/README.md

-# Tentative Books Project
+# Appreciation Application
-### MongoDB, Express, Jade, to be determined...
+### A small Express app to create animated web pages from letters written to loved ones.